obaid-02/AI-Agent/README.md

-# Mudkudu AI Agent Web App
+# AI Agent Web App

-This agent is capable of autonomous decision-making and task execution tailored to MadKudu’s business needs.
+This agent is capable of autonomous decision-making and task execution tailored for business needs.
 It can:

 - **Research B2B Accounts:** Identify relevant news to help a salesperson justify collaborations.
 - **Generate LinkedIn Messages:** Create personalized and professional connection notes.